-As mentioned in Previous textAny number of factors can make people more likely to have diseases and conditions related to age at higher rates in young people.
-People with HIV are more likely to have some of these risk factors to HIV-negative people - for example, if they are smokers, are more likely to be infected with other harmful viruses and, thus, causing them to have the worst conditions health as they age.
-The researchers also asked how or if the HIV per se is a risk factor for diseases and conditions related to age.
+As mentioned in Previous textAny number of factors can make people more likely to have age-related diseases and conditions at higher rates in young people.
+The people with HIV are more likely to have some of these risk factors than HIV-negative people - for example, if they are smokers, they are more likely to be infected with other harmful viruses and, thus, leading them to have worse health conditions as they grow old.
+The researchers also wondered how or if HIV alone is a risk factor for age-related diseases and conditions.

 There is no doubt that many of the diseases associated with aging occur at higher rates in people with HIV and in much younger people than in people not infected with HIV.
 Here are just some of the conditions: